Considering a Costly Credit Card Cash Advance? Try These 5 Tricks First

 Each PayPal card carries a $3.95 fee, so you’ll spend $7.90 instead of the $50 cash advance fee.

-Use a credit card with no balance and make the purchase the day after your statement date — that way, you’ll have a month plus the legal 21-day grace period to pay the card in full and avoid all interest charges.
+Use a credit card with no balance and make the purchase the day after your statement date -- you'll have a month plus the legal 21-day grace period to pay the balance and avoid all interest charges.

-Not every place lets you pay for these with a credit card, but the CVS stores in Florida near me allow it.
+Not every place lets you pay for My Cash cards with a credit card, but the CVS stores in Florida near me allow it.
 PayPal’s list of vendors for My Cash cards names over 60 different chains, so keep trying until one lets you pay using a credit card.

 PayPal imposes a limit of $4,000 in reloads per month, and some reports say PayPal may suspend or close your account if you abuse the system.